tier4/caret_doc/docs/configuration/intra_node_data_path.md

 ```

 User have to fill callback name in `variable_passings`, `publishes`'s `callback_name`. `context_type` must be set as `callback_chain`.
-After editing, use path.verify() described in the first half of this chapter to verify that it has been set correctly.
+After editing, use path.verify() described in the beginning of this section to verify that it has been set correctly.